Lustalk/Predictive-Quant-BTC-XGBoost/README.md

 INITIAL_CAPITAL=100000
 ```

-## 🚨 Risk Disclaimer
+## Research Disclaimer

-This system is for **educational and research purposes**.
-Cryptocurrency trading involves substantial risk of loss.
-Past performance does not guarantee future results.
-Never trade with money you cannot afford to lose.

-**Important**: The 49.1% accuracy on our comprehensive 5-year analysis demonstrates the inherent unpredictability of cryptocurrency markets, which is expected and realistic for this asset class.
+This project is designed for **educational and research purposes** to explore machine learning applications in financial markets.
+The results demonstrate important lessons about the challenges of cryptocurrency prediction:

+**Key Findings:**
+- The 49.1% accuracy reflects the realistic limitations of predicting cryptocurrency price direction at 4-hour intervals
+- Early stopping at iteration 1 correctly identifies when additional model complexity would only fit to noise
+- Proper regularization (3.2% overfitting gap) is more valuable than inflated accuracy metrics

+**Research Value**: This implementation demonstrates mature machine learning practices - knowing when to stop model training is as important as knowing how to build complex models.

 ## 🤝 Contributing